Milestones, what are they?

 Let us understand the various type of landmarks and categorize them to make it a little more simple to learn.

 Gross Motor Skills

-Gross motor skill include the skills that will include the body’s larger muscles or the whole or part of the body to move e.g. arms, feet, legs, trunk.
-The skills include walking, crawling, sitting, jumping etc.
+Gross motor skills include the skills that will include the body’s larger muscles or the whole or part of the body to move e.g. arms, feet, legs, trunk.
+The skills include walking, crawling, sitting, jumping, etc.

 Fine Motor Skills

 Fine motor skills include the use of the small muscles of the fingers and coordinating the movement with the eyes, and it requires more precision.
 Like picking up something, holding something, peeling an egg, coloring or writing, etc.